tababio/taba/README.md

 Step 2.
 Unzip the zipped file (TABA_dist)

 Step 3.
-Copy TABA_dist directory to your pessoal directory
+Copy TABA_dist directory to your personal directory

 Step 4.
-Open a terminal and type cd /your pessoal directory/TABA_dist
+Open a terminal and type cd /your personal directory/TABA_dist

 then type: python taba.py